Myth: The seller determines the selling price.

 Myth: My Property Manager has done a good job managing my property; therefore, I should use them to sell my home.

 Truth: Being good at property management and being good at selling homes involve entirely different skills/knowledge.
 Most good property managers need to manage a sizable number of rentals to make it cost effective for them to concentrate in that area of real estate.
 Therefore, they are seldom able to spend much time in sales and as a result, do not achieve the same level of experience and expertise as an agent that concentrates on selling homes.
-Stott Real Estate, Inc, does business as both The Stott Team for sales and Stott Property Management.
+Stott Real Estate, Inc. is our sales division.
+Stott Property Management, LLC is our property management division.
 If you are considering using your property manager as a sales agent, ask them to provide you a list of homes they have successfully sold over the past year and compare that list to similar lists provided to you by those agents you interview that concentrate solely on handling sales.

 Myth: Once I sign a listing agreement, I’m stuck with that agent/company even if we don’t mesh with each other.

 Truth: Most listing agreements in Hawaii are written for six months to a year with a 30-90 day cancellation provision; e.g., your listing with ABC company is for six months and can be canceled at any time by you with 45 days notice to the listing company.
 Stott Real Estate, Inc. will cancel your listing at any time with 24 hours written notification regardless of the time, money and effort we have spent marketing the property.
 To our knowledge, we are the only real estate company that puts this clause in every listing contract.
 If we didn’t feel confident about our level of performance, we could not use such a clause.

 Myth: Part (1) A large office is more likely to sell my home because of all their agents.
 Part (2) A small office will take better care of my individual needs.